 The objective of the Postgraduate Diploma programme is to provide qualified and experienced individuals with a foundation of management education which will help them develop the conceptual and practical skills required to support the practice of management.
 The Postgraduate Diploma programme also provides participants with a basis for more advanced study of management.
-Accordingly, candidates who successfully complete the Postgraduate Diploma programme are eligible for admission to the programme of studies for the Executive MBA degree, and are given exemption from the requirements of the first year of the programme.
+Accordingly, candidates who successfully complete the Postgraduate Diploma programme are eligible to apply for admission t othe programme of studies for Year 2 of the Executive MBA degree, and if admitted are given exemption from the requirements of the first year of the programme.

 Entry to the Postgraduate Diploma in Management is open to graduates and to the holders of professional qualifications recognised by the J.E.
 Cairnes School of Business and Economics, who have at least three years of professional, administrative or business experience.
-Applications from nongraduates who have a minimum of five years of professional, business or administrative experience may also be considered provided their educational or professional backgrounds suit them to the requirements of the course.
+Applications from non-graduates who have a minimum of five years of professional, business or administrative experience may also be considered provided their educational or professional backgrounds suit them to the requirements of the course.
 The admission decision is made following an interview.
 Candidates may also be required to have a satisfactory GMAT score and may be required to secure an acceptable standard in IELTS/TOEFL (with not less than 5.5 in any one component).